GEEKS-TEchnologies-LLC/GEEKS-AD-Tools/README.md

 - **Configuration Files**: Default `config.json` and `.env` files
 - **Build Log**: `build.log` with detailed build information

+**Port Configuration**: On first build, you'll be prompted to enter your preferred port (default: 5000).
+This port is saved in `config.json` and used when starting the application.

 ### Platform-Specific Features

 #### Windows